Smaedd/OW_ConsoleCheats/README.md

 	- Type: `bool`
 	- Stores whether the player has infinite boost or not
 	- Usage: `infinite_boost true`, `infinite_boost false`
+- `player_gravity`
+	- Type: `bool`
+	- Stores whether the player is affected by gravity or not
+- `ship_gravity`
+	- Arguments: `N/A`
+	- Stores whether the ship is affected by gravity or not
+- `player_collision`
+	- Arguments: `N/A`
+	- Stores whether the player has collisions or not
+- `ship_collision`
+	- Arguments: `N/A`
+	- Stores whether the ship has collisions or not
+- `player_fluid_collision`
+	- Arguments: `N/A`
+	- Stores whether the player has collisions with fluid or not
+- `ship_fluid_collision`
+	- Arguments: `N/A`
+	- Stores whether the ship has collisions with fluid or not
 - `anglerfish_ai`
 	- Type: `bool`
 	- Stores whether the anglerfish AI is enabled or not